Zofia Di Stefano’s garden

 On first entering the garden, I was enchanted by the art that is everywhere, from beautiful 1950’s pastel-coloured ceramic wash-hand basins with plants growing in them to salvaged decorative gates enclosing the chickens and even an outdoor sitting room decorated with parasols, Chinese lanterns and secondhand Jacobean-style chairs.
 This is a space where participants in the groups that Zofia facilitates can think and reflect.

 Zofia, like me, is a lover of hard rubbish, and City of Monash still has a special day on which every household can put their unwanted items on the nature strip for collection.
 Zofia’s daughter calls it a hard rubbish festival and it is – I’ve gleaned from it with my own hands!
 Zofia showed me some great gear that she hauled home in the car she had before her current Prius, a twenty six year old Camry sedan inherited from her father.

 In Manningham, where I live, alas, there are only bits and pieces of hard rubbish at a time now, with green stickers warning you against adding to or subtracting from the pile.
-(If you have any moral reservations about gleaning and salvaging, there is much reading you can do which elevates it to the level of high moral, aesthetic and even religious practice.
-See this film about gleaning, which is described as “a celebration of resourcefulness, tradition, art and humanity“, and this article that links the practice of gleaning to ‘slow looking’.)
+(If you have any moral reservations about gleaning and salvaging, there is much reading you can do which elevates it to the level of high moral, aesthetic and even religious practice.)

 A garden that builds fertility from organic waste